 - Subsidized University resource usage outcomes must contribute to University research and development, education and/or service.

-- Non-commercial resource usage requires federally mandated rates set by VPR, CORE, and ORA.
-These rates are updated annually.
+- Non-commercial resource usage requires federally mandated rates set by VPR and CORE.

 - Non-subsidized service rates allow for the IMRC Center to provide University resources for individuals who have procured funding through industry contracts, sole proprietorships, partnerships, corporations, or limited liability companies.